 I hope you like the video.
 There are photos too, if you have time to look.
 Thanks.

-Charles is also a hobbyist in lunacy.
-He spent the last few months of his life living out of a van in the hills of Colorado, miles from his home in Spring Branch, Texas.
+Charles also spent the last few months of his life living out of a van in the hills of Colorado, miles from his home in Spring Branch, Texas.
 Skiing, skateboarding, BMX riding, filming… you name it, he’s done it.
 I really admire and respect his work ethic, his attitude towards life, and his skill as a filmmaker.
-If you’re somebody who thinks up big plans and never follows through, take a page from his book and just fucking go.
+If you’re somebody who thinks up big plans and never follows through, take a page from his book and just go.

 The girls were mixing it up all week long in Wortham, be it in the women’s classes or alongside the boys in Schoolboy, Supermini, and even Pro Sport.
 Notable standouts included the ever-competitive Jordan Jarvis, women’s motocross mainstay Hannah Hodges, and up-and-coming talent Tayler Allred.
-It’s important we don’t discount these athletes, because women riding can only be a positive thing for our sport, which I continue to learn in my travels is a whole lot smaller than I’ve ever realized.
-I love the #makeup2mud movement, but if you’re looking for raw talent, these chicks are the real rippers.
+I back the #makeup2mud movement, but if you’re looking for raw talent, these chicks are the real rippers.

 Charles found a moment on the starting line with Todd Bennick, father of Red Bull’s newest amateur recruit Daxton Bennick.
 Todd was a former professional racer turned freestyle competitor during the action sports boom of the late nineties.
 His words were simple, “Put the Lord first, and the rest will follow.
 Don’t worry about money, because money just complicates everything.”